Structure of the United States Congress: Officers

 President Lyndon B. Johnson in U.S. Congress in 1963 with Speaker of the House John W. McCormack (left), and Senate President pro tempore Carl T. Hayden (right).

 At the beginning of each two-year Congress, the House of Representatives elects a speaker.
 The speaker does not normally preside over debates, but is, rather, the leader of the majority party in the House.
 The Vice President of the United States is, ex officio, President of the Senate.
 The Senate also elects a President pro tempore.
-For decades the person elected has been the most senior member of the majority party in the Senate, and has held office until he or she ceases to be a senator or a new president pro tempore is elected (usually after a change in party control).
+For decades the person elected has been the most senior member of the majority party in the Senate, and has held office until they cease to be a senator or a new president pro tempore is elected (usually after a change in party control).
 Thus, the Senate does not necessarily elect a new president pro tempore at the beginning of a new Congress.

 Privileges

 Under the Constitution, members of both houses enjoy the privilege of being free from arrest in all cases, except for treason, felony, and breach of the peace.
 This immunity applies to members during sessions and when traveling to and from sessions.
 The term "arrest" has been interpreted broadly, and includes any detention or delay in the course of law enforcement, including court summons and subpoenas.
 The rules of the House strictly guard this privilege; members may not waive the privilege on their own volition, but must seek the permission of the whole house to do so.
 Senate rules, on the other hand, are less strict, and permit individual senators to waive the privilege as they see fit.

 The Constitution also guarantees absolute freedom of debate in both houses, providing, "for any Speech or Debate in either House, they shall not be questioned in any other Place."
 Hence, a member of Congress may not be sued for slander because of remarks made in either house.
 However, each house has its own rules restricting offensive speeches, and may punish members who transgress them.

 Obstructing the work of Congress is a crime under federal law, and is known as contempt of Congress.
 Each house of Congress has the power to cite individuals for contempt, but may not impose any punishment.
 Instead, after a house issues a contempt citation, the judicial system pursues the matter like a normal criminal case.
 If convicted in court, an individual found guilty of contempt of Congress may be imprisoned for up to one year.

 From 1789 to 1815, members of Congress received only a per diem (daily payment) of $6 while in session.
 Members began receiving an annual salary in 1815, when they were paid $1,500 per year.